Breush/lava/whats-next.md

     - PBR: [SgMaterial](https://github.com/KhronosGroup/glTF/tree/master/extensions/Khronos/KHR_materials_pbrSpecularGlossiness)
     - PBR: Reflection cube maps
     - Reflection probes
+    - Scene: A scene holds some render stages an is binded to x render-targets
     - Shader: Recompile on demand, removing the need to bind empty textures
     - Shader: ShaderManager to handle recompilation on the fly
     - Texture: Have the notion and a manager